All you need to know about the didelphic uterus

 What is a didelphic uterus?

-This matrix is made up of several parts : the uterine cervix, body and fundus .
+The womb is made up of several parts : the cervix, body and fundus .
 Its walls are lined with three distinct layers: theendometrium (uterine mucosa), the myometrium (inner muscular layer) and the perimetrium (outer serous layer).

-Every woman has her own uterine morphology.
+Each woman' s uterine morphology is unique.
 Health professionals distinguish between different uterine shapes (straight, anteverted or retroverted), all of which are completely normal.

-Frequently confused with thebicornuate uterusthedidelphic uterus is divided into two subtypes:
+Frequently confused withbicornuate uterusthedidelphic uterus is divided into two subtypes:

-1. Bicervical didelph (two vaginas, two cervixes and two uterine cavities);
+1. Didelphe bicervical (two vaginas, two cervixes and two uterine cavities) ;

 Theuterus is formed duringorganogenesis, from the 7th week of pregnancy.
 The womb of a female baby normally develops in three stages: